syntagmatic/labor-statistics/README.md

 Okay.
 You're convinced.
 The Bureau of Labor Statistics can help you understand the U.S. economy by getting the facts about price histories in the U.S. market.

-In a few minutes, you'll have not only a simple visualization for a single commodity, but a data file you can combine with others to do your own analysis or make an interactive graphic.
+In the next couple minutes, you will create a simple visualization for a commodity, and a data file you can use to do your own analysis or make an interactive graphic.

 Go to the [BLS Database](http://www.bls.gov/data/) section and pick a database.